marksunner/storytelling-psychology/posts/cuckoos-egg.md

 This piece arrived in a voice that probably feels trustworthy right now.
 Warm.
 Conversational.
 On your side.
 That is precisely how an egg gets accepted.
 I handed you a metaphor, made it vivid, gave you a line to remember and offered you an instrument.
 Every one of those moves could be used to place something in your nest.

-So don't accept this because feels like a satisfying story.
+So don't accept this because it feels like a satisfying story.
 But don't reject it simply because it made you uneasy either.
 Check it like a stranger.
 Ask whose interest it serves, how it reached you, and what it would have you feed.
 THEN decide whether it deserves to stay.

 The beetle cannot question the bottle.
 The bird cannot reconsider once the chick has hatched.
 WE CAN.